rexich/dockerific-elk-vm/README.md

 $ docker-compose down
 ```

+## Some helpful information

 The Elasticsearch indices and data are stored in the directory `elasticsearch/data`.
-The included scripts can make automatic backups of them, look in the `maintenance` folder.
+The included `cron` scripts will make automatic backups, warn in case of lack of free space, and run Curator to remove indices older than 30 days.
+All these goodies are located in the `maintenance` directory.

-That's it.
+This project expects to be located at `/home/rex/dockerific-elk-vm`, please change the apropriate paths in the `delk-cron` file and the `delk-maintenance` script.
+I will make it a possibility to declare this at installation in the future, stay tuned.

+For complete documentation about the process of running the Dockerific ELK stack in VirtualBox, how things work together, and how I got to succeed in making all of this possible, refer to the `doc/` directory and look at the source code of the `maintenance` scripts.

+Well, that would be all for now.
 I hope it serves you well!
 Cheers and happy hacking! :)

 Copyright © 2016 Filip Dimovski (dimfilip20@gmail.com).
 The scripts and files of this project's repository are subject to the GNU General Public License, version 3, unless noted otherwise.